 d) Creating a positive learning environment: HRD aims to cultivate a positive work environment that promotes continuous learning and development.
 This includes facilitating a culture of learning, providing access to resources and tools for skill development, and encouraging knowledge sharing among employees.

 e) Aligning goals with organisational objectives: HRD ensuring that employees' goals and objectives are aligned with those of the organisation.
-By establishing clear expectations, performance management systems, and career planning initiatives, Human Resource professionals helps individuals understand how their work contributes to the organisation's overall success.
+By establishing clear expectations, Through the HRD process, this Manager receives feedback that highlights their s, and career planning initiatives, Human Resource professionals helps individuals understand how their work contributes to the organisation's overall success.

 Develop a winning talent acquisition strategy by joining our Talent Acquisition Training - register now!